Solving Sudoku puzzles

 using Random;

-Creating a Sudoku visualisation function
+Creating a Sudoku visualization function

-Create a function plot_sudoku()
+Create a function plot_sudoku(), visualizing Sudoku:

 function plot_sudoku(grid)